 The Organization received a developer fee of fifteen percent of eligible costs for its services under the HOME agreement.
-The developer fee was recognized as restricted revenue as the eligible costs were incurred with a pro rata portion being transferred to unrestricted net assets at the time of the sale of the home.
+The developer fee was recognized as revenue with donor restrictions as the eligible costs were incurred with a pro rata portion being transferred to net assets without donor restrictions at the time of the sale of the home.